silnrsi/graide/README.md

 1. `pip install PySide`
 2. `pip install PySide2`

-You will then have two Python scripts installed: graide and ttfrename.
+You will then have the Python script `graide` installed.

 ## Development